jmico/beekeeper/README.md

 **Hypothetical example:**

-Suppose it is needed to handle 1000 requests per second to a task that take 25 ms to complete, uses 20 MB of memory and has 10% CPU load.
+Suppose it is needed to handle 1000 requests per second to a task that takes 25 ms to complete, uses 20 MB of memory and has 10% CPU load.
 Servers are in the same datacenter and the network roundtrip is 0.1 ms.

 Adding framework and network latency, a single worker can handle:
 ```